 Preparation of 1D PAGE gels

 Polyacrylamide gels are formed from the polymerisation of acrylamide and N,N-methylenebis-acrylamide (Bis).
 Bis is the cross-linking agent for the gel.
 The polymerisation begins when ammonium persulfate and TEMED are added.
 The gels are neutral, hydrophilic tree-dimensional networks of long hydrocarbons cross-linked by methylene groups.

 The separation of the proteins depends by the relative size of the pores formed within the gel.
 The pore size is dependent on the total amount of acrylamide present and the amount of cross-linker.
 As the amount of acrylamide increases, the pore size decreases.
 Therefore, to separate high molecular weight proteins is better to use low percentage gels, such as 8%, whereas for separation of low molecular weight proteins at 15% gel may be better.
-Generally, for

 A positive control lysate is used to demonstrate that the Western blot was performed correctly and that the antibody recognises the target protein, which may not be present in the experimental sample.

 Molecular weight marker

 Molecular weight markers will enable determination of the size of the target protein by comparison.
 Pre-stained molecular markers are also useful to monitor the progress of proteins separation during electrophoresis and to give an indication on whether or not the transfer onto the membrane (blot) was successful.